xiandew/xiandew.github.io/_posts/2019-03-03-Setup-categories-for-Jekyll-posts-and-pages.md

 # **Display categories for each Post**

 The following piece of code shows categories for each post and also have links points to all posts within that category.
+You can place this code anywhere you like.

 {% highlight html %}
 {% raw %}